pavel-bilous/LM1876x2_bal/README.md

 The overall gain is configured to be 10V/V or 20dB.
 Such gain value allows designer a greater flexibility in choosing the previous stage.

-Recommended power supply is dual 25V supply supplying 4A for one channel.
+Recommended power supply is dual 25V supply.

 Schematics is below: